 We strongly believe that there is no “gray area” when it comes to being a fiduciary.
 These are black-and-white issues, where clear best practices should be obvious and universal.
 That is why Cresset Asset Management is committed to our True Fiduciary® Standards, which are 10 standards we hold to in order to ensure your best interests always come first.
 They are:

-- Do Not Hold Any Client Assets, Securities, or Money.
+- Do Not Physically Hold or Possess Any Client Assets, Securities, or Money

 At Cresset, our sole focus is on your best interests.
 Our True Fiduciary® Standards exist to help ensure you receive transparent advice focused on asset protection, growth, and helping you achieve the legacy you desire.